 FSU Specifications for Systems and Safety Equipment associated with Laboratories and Hazardous Materials Storage or Usage Areas

-The Florida State University (FSU) requires construction or renovation projects to meet all applicable code and regulatory compliance requirements.
+Florida State University requires construction or renovation projects to meet all applicable code and regulatory compliance requirements.
 Incorporation of consensus standard recommendations and commonly recognized best practices is also expected.
 This guide is intended to supplement the requirements and the FSU Design Guidelines and Specifications in order to assist with compliance and address common problems and questions that have arisen related to safety equipment and systems during past projects.
 It is not intended to be all inclusive but should provide sufficient scope to design professionals for most FSU projects.
-The Environmental Health & Safety (EH&S) Department may always be consulted for amplification or clarification related to these topics, especially for large, complex or unique projects.
+The Department of Environmental Health & Safety (EH&S) may always be consulted for amplification or clarification related to these topics, especially for large, complex or unique projects.

 The primary references containing legal compliance requirements specific to these types of applications are:

 - NFPA30, 2003 edition*, Flammable and Combustible Liquids Code